 The top 5 celebrity female faces with the highest beauty score

-As we can see from figure above, we can see that amongst the top 5 most beautiful female celebrities, the predominant shapes in the top 5 are heart and triangle.
+As we can see from the figure above, we can see that amongst the top 5 most beautiful female celebrities, the predominant shapes in the top 5 are heart and triangle.
 The similarities found between heart and triangle shapes are wider forehead and narrower lower part of the face, starting from cheekbones down towards the jawline.

 The skin quality observed amongst the women is exceptionally smooth, with no apparent marks or distinctive characteristics.